manele-se/ContactTracingCOVID-19/README.md

 # Contact Tracing Application for COVID-19

-This is a project aiming at simulating the DP-3T protocol, as in the description in the Whitepaper.
-The focus of the project is privacy protection.
+This is a project aiming at simulating the DP-3T protocol,  https://github.com/DP-3T/documents/blob/master/DP3T%20White%20Paper.pdf, with focus on privacy protection.

+## Disclamer
+This project has been completed on the 24th of May.
+Every changes in the protocol happened after that date are not taken into consideration.

 ## Instructions to run the simulation